 - How is Hawk2Hawk different from the traditional F2F classroom setting?

 HawkLIVE, which uses one of our tech-enhanced mediated classrooms, is the most similar to traditional F2F teaching in that the expectation is for all students to attend “LIVE,” either in the classroom, F2F, or remotely through video-conference software.
-Instructors attend every session F2F and students rotate into the F2F environment as determined by instructors.
-In HawkMIX instructors determine which sessions are appropriate for F2F and which will be delivered online, with a mix of synchronous and asynchronous activities.
+Instructors attend every session F2F and students attend either in-person or via Zoom as determined by instructors.

 - What is the technical set-up of a HawkLIVE class?

 A HawkLIVE tech-enhanced mediated classroom is equipped with mics to pick up faculty and student voices; at the lectern, the familiar console includes controls for a Pan-Tilt-Camera [PTC] (positioned at the back of the room) as well as the usual capacity to hook up a laptop and project.
 The PTC camera will be pre-set to 6 views, each enabled by pressing a button: one preset on the podium, three positioned at different whiteboards around the rooms, and two positioned to capture the in-person student population (some variation related to room is likely).
 In addition, there are controls to move the camera manually.
 Remote students should be able to hear instructor and student voices through the mics, and in-class participants should be able to hear remote students via the speaker system.